-So what will happen is when you touch the silica when you touch the capillary to the that particular silica it is actually going to suck the sample automatically by the action of diffusion right.
-So it is important that the depending on the thickness of the layer a suitable volume should be applied spot is allowed to dry in air or a hairdryer can be used instead.
+So, what will happen is when you touch the silica, when you touch the capillary to the that particular silica, it is actually going to suck the sample automatically by the action of diffusion.
+So, it is important, that the depending on the thickness of the layer, a suitable volume should be applied.
+Spot is allowed to dry in air, or a hairdryer can be used instead.

 Then we have the running of the TLC.
-So once a spot is dried it is placed in the TLC chamber in such a way that the spot should not be below to the solvent level, solvent level front is allowed to move until the end of the plate.
+So, once the spot is dried, it is placed in the TLC chamber in such a way that the spot should not be below to the solvent level.
+Solvent level front is allowed to move until the end of the plate.
+So, what you can going to do is, just keep it into a TLC chamber.
+So, you can actually be able to develop a TLC chamber into a beaker, or into a thin small chamber depending on the type of the solvent.

-So what you can going to do is just keep it into a TLC chamber.
-So you can actually be able to develop a TLC chamber into a beaker or into a thin small chambers depending on the type of the solvent right.
-So then you have to cover this with a some you know through the lid right rather you can just put a cap right and why it is important because so that the solvent what you have put is actually going to form the vapor and that vapor should be condensed otherwise it is not going to give you a upward moment.
-After the so then you are going to place the TLC into this right.
-So you are going to plate the TLC plate and make sure that this line should be above to the solvent front so that it is not going to get dissolved into this solvent before running right.
-The analysis of the chromatography plate, the plate is taken out from the chamber and air dried if the compound is colored it forms the spot and these substances there is a no additional required.
+So, when you have to cover this with some, for the lids, either you can just put a cap, and why this important?
+Because so that the solvent, what you have put is actually going to form the vapour, and that vapour should be condensed, otherwise, it is not going to give you a upward moment.

+After the so, then you are going to place the TLC into this.
+So, you are going to plate the TLC plate and make sure that this line should be above to the solvent front, so that it is not going to get dissolved into this solvent before running.
+The analysis of the chromatography plate, the plate is taken out from the chamber and air dried, if the compound is coloured, its formed the spot and these substances, there is a no additional staining required, there are two methods of developing a chromatography.

-There are two method of developing the chromatogram.
-So what you can do is later on you can just take out this plate and then you air dry.
-So if the analytes like the amino acids are colored then actually they are going to give you a spot and then you can directly take the all the sort of measurements so you can actually know that this is the like the ds right.
-So this is the solvent what you have run and then you can just take the calculation of this and it is actually going to be dx and then you can actually be able to calculate the RF value by dx by the ds.
-So for this the position of the spot is very important right.
-So if it is colored compound there is no need to have the any kind of additional staining procedures or any kind of procedures you can actually be able to do this
+So, what you can do is later on, you can just take out this plate and then you air dry.
+So, if the analytes like the amino acids are coloured, then actually they are going to give you a spot, and then you can directly take the all the sort of measurements.
+So, you can actually know that this is like the ds.
+So, this is the solvent what you have run, and then you can just take the calculation of this, and it is actually going to be dx, and then you can actually be able to calculate the Rf value by dx by the ds.

-But if it is not then you have to go with the staining procedures.
-In the staining procedure the TLC plate is sprayed with a staining reagent to stain the functional group what is present into the compound.
-For example the ninhydrin is used to stain the amino acids.
-So if it is not then you can actually be able to use the staining procedures.
-If you want you can actually go with the non staining procedure as well.
+So, for this the position of the spot is very important.
+So, if it is coloured compound, there is no need to have the any kind of additional staining procedures or any kind of procedures, you can actually be able to do this.
+But if it is not, then you have to go with the staining procedures.
+In the staining procedure, the TLC plate is sprayed with the staining reagent to stain the functional group, what is present into the compound.
+For example, the ninhydrin is used to stain the amino acids.
+So, if it is not, then you can actually be able to use the staining procedures.
+If you want to you can actually go with the non-staining as well.
+(Refer Slide Time: 34:56)